kizilcali81/openui5-pwa-iconexplorer/README.md

 ## What do we need?
 A default PWA needs:

 *	Special meta tags in index.html to tell the browser, that this is a web app and to load some icons and to make other modifications.
-(You can find a collection for PWA related meta tags [here](https://github.com/gokulkrishh/awesome-meta-and-manifest))

 *	Splash screen and icons because Progressive Web Apps need some static content, which is shown immediately